margaretmf/margaretmf.github.io/poetryandcreativewriting.md

-It's a new day for the water to glisten on the green green grass It's a new day for all the sounds of the earth to lift up into harmony, heaven It's a new day for the story to be told and the story to be shared and the story to weave itself through the universe
+It's a new day for the water to glisten on the green green grass It's a new day for all the sounds of the earth to lift up into harmony, heaven It's a new day for the story to be told and the story to be shared and the story to weave itself through the universe It's a new day for a hand to reach out to reach out a hand

 <br>